Chat on WhatsApp

 • Partnership Deed (if applicable)

-• Identification proof of authorized person(s)
+• Identification proof of authorized signatories

 • Valid ISO 9001 Certificate (if applicable)

-• Copy of cancelled cheque
+• Copy of cancelled cheque (for refund processing)

-• Payment proof (UTR No., amount, date)
+• Payment proof (UTR No., amount paid, date)

 • Declaration by Packaging Material Manufacturer

-• Declaration by Exporter
+• Declaration by Exporter / Shipper

-• Packaging group (I / II / III) details
+• Packaging Group (I / II / III) details

 • Packaging instructions as per ICAO Technical Instructions (Air)